jaredwelch1/CapstoneI/documentation/readme.md

 # TODO
-* flowchart for scraper logic (All that info is already there, someone just has to draw it up) ???
+* flowchart for scraper logic (All that info is already there, someone just has to draw it up) (Kurt)

 * flow chart for natural language processing (Justin)

 * flowchart for data analysis pipeline (Ali)

-* system architecture diagram to show how components of system interact (web scraper, database, processing, web site) like AWS diagram but high level logic flow  ???
+* system architecture diagram to show how components of system interact (web scraper, database, processing, web site) like AWS diagram but high level logic flow  (Kurt)

 * Clustering flow chart (Jared)